 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 A certified check is much like a personal check you write, except that the bank is the one that issues it.
-Your bank will set aside money from your account and guarantee the funds will be there when someones goes to cash the check.
-This can make the seller feel safe about parting with the car.When issuing a certified check, the bank verifies the account holder’s signature is real and that there is enough money for the amount you specified.
+Your bank will set aside money from your account and guarantee that the funds will be there when someone goes to cash the check.

 The recipient will be able to access their funds pretty much right away — the first $5,000 must be available within a business day.
-Compare it to just a $200 limit for a personal bank, and you can see why a certified check is a better idea for large transactions.
+Compare it with just a $200 limit for a personal bank, and you can see why a certified check is better for larger transactions.